sensemore/code.sensemore.io/docs/wired_pro_wifi.md

 ### <span style="color: rgb(240,95,34)">Information</span>

-When Wired Pro powers on, it publishes a status message containing basic device information including **Firmware Verion**.
+When Wired Pro powers on, it publishes a status message containing basic device information including **Firmware Version**.
 This status message can also be retrieved using the following topic:

 <table>
 <tr>